 Great question, thanks for asking!

-We started by considering the kind of company we are and the kind of brand we wanted.
+During our color marketing brainstorming, we started by considering the kind of company we are and the kind of brand we wanted.
 We are a digital marketing agency and production studio.
 We live in the digital space and are on the cutting-edge of marketing and content creation.
 We value service, integrity, authenticity, collaboration, and being ever-evolving.
 We are storytellers who love to have fun.
 It was important that our color palette reflected being an agency that is trustworthy, skilled, and also a group of great people.

 Black and white had a natural place at the forefront of our brand – stark, clean, minimal, cool, and timeless.